-There are not so many quiet walks near Windermere but it is unusual to meet anybody on this circuit of Troutbeck Tongue.
-The summit is low (under 1,200 foot) and is straightforward to arrive at from a forward assault but much more enjoyable if proceeded by an exploration of Hagg Gill.
-Hagg Gill is a pleasant meandering stream leading up to the desolation under Stony Cove Pike but the excellent track makes it very enjoyable in its lower reaches.
+There are not many quiet walks near Windermere but it is unusual to meet anybody on the Wainwright of Troutbeck Tongue.
+The summit is low (under 1,200 foot) and can be accessed easily from a short climb up its nose.
+However it is much more enjoyable if proceeded by an exploration of Hagg Gill.
+Hagg Gill is a pleasant meandering stream leading up eventually to Stony Cove Pike.
+The excellent track also makes it very enjoyable in its lower reaches.

-Just in time the track divides and the north end of the Troutbeck Tongue ridge can be attained easily and quickly.
-There is a path meandering along the 1/2 mile summit ridge with the views gradually improving at each step.
-The summit is a good viewpoint from where to enjoy the Troutbeck valley and Windermere before a steep descent leads back down to the 1 mile road back to Troutbeck.
+At the path junction the north end of the Troutbeck Tongue ridge can be attained easily and quickly.
+After a short climb join a path meandering along the half mile summit ridge – the views gradually improving at each step.
+The summit is a good viewpoint.
+Enjoy looking down the Troutbeck valley towards Windermere before a steep descent leads back down to the farm at Troutbeck Park.
+It is a one mile return to Troutbeck.
 A really pleasant walk when the clouds are low on the higher fells.